skijit/notes/electronics/basics.md

     - This means you have to calculate what the power loss associated with the voltage drop will be.
         - You'll know the resistance (in Ohm's) of the desired resistor
         - You can calculate the Voltage drop with Ohm's Law
+            - Basic method is different for parallel components but for series...
+            - Calculate the total current (amps) flowing through the circuit (which is constant) based on the input voltage and total resistance (sum of all resistance)
+            - Then calculate the new voltage based on each individual resistor in the circuit: this is the voltage drop for that resistor
         - Power loss can be calculated from the voltage drop
         - Then you have to make sure the resistor (of that particular resistance) is able to handle that wattage